hafizizaironi/SA-LLM-BTC/README.md

 📥 **You can download them from [Google Drive / Hugging Face](#)**
 📝 Place them inside: `backend/app/models/`

+the models that we are using:

+---------this is for qwen2.5 model------- from llama_cpp import Llama

+llm = Llama.from_pretrained(
+	repo_id="lmstudio-community/Qwen2.5-7B-Instruct-1M-GGUF",
+	filename="Qwen2.5-7B-Instruct-1M-Q4_K_M.gguf",
+)

+---------this is for gemma ------- from llama_cpp import Llama

+llm = Llama.from_pretrained(
+	repo_id="lmstudio-community/gemma-3-4b-it-GGUF",
+	filename="gemma-3-4b-it-Q4_K_M.gguf",
+)
+---------this is for base-model-llama ------- from llama_cpp import Llama

+llm = Llama.from_pretrained(
+	repo_id="lmstudio-community/Meta-Llama-3.1-8B-Instruct-GGUF",
+	filename="Meta-Llama-3.1-8B-Instruct-Q4_K_M.gguf",
+)
+---------this is for fine-tune llama ( model A ) -------

+from llama_cpp import Llama

+llm = Llama.from_pretrained(
+	repo_id="hafizizaironi/crypto_llama3.1_8b_q4_k_m_mzas_selfannotated",
+	filename="unsloth.Q4_K_M.gguf",
+)
+---------this is for fine-tune llama ( model B ) -------

+from llama_cpp import Llama

+llm = Llama.from_pretrained(
+	repo_id="lmstudio-community/Llama-3.2-3B-Instruct-GGUF",
+	filename="Llama-3.2-3B-Instruct-Q4_K_M.gguf",
+)

 ## ⚙️ Setup

 ```bash